 The Honors Program in Political Science challenges you to explore politics in three ways: first, by taking and excelling in advanced coursework; second, by engaging in original research in order to produce a thesis; and third, by experiencing the practical world of politics and government.
 It is the most stimulating intellectual enterprise in which an undergraduate can engage, demanding dedication, creativity, and the ability to exercise independent judgment.

-The minimum overall grade point average of 3.5 is required for students applying for the Honors Program.
-To qualify, a student must also have a cumulative GPA of 3.6 across all courses that will count for the PO major.
+The minimum overall grade point average of 3.3 is required for students applying for the Honors Program.
+To qualify, a student must also have a cumulative GPA of 3.5 across all courses that will count for the PO major.

-Please complete the attached application for Honors Program, in consultation with Director of Advanced Programs and the faculty project advisor.
-You must choose a faculty advisor who is an appointed full-time faculty member in PO.
+Prospective students may download the application to the honors program here (.pdf) or here (.doc).
+Students should complete the application in consultation with the Undergraduate Advisor, Serrie Hamilton, and their faculty advisor.
+Students must choose a faculty advisor who is an appointed full-time faculty member in PO.
 The materials to be included in your application are listed on the second page of the application.

-Each applicant will be notified of acceptance or rejection by email, and the appropriate course will be added to the student’s schedule by the PO Departmental Advisor.
+Each applicant will be notified of acceptance or rejection by email, and the appropriate course(s) will be added to the student’s schedule by the Undergraduate Advisor.

 Current HP Students

 Program rules, guidelines, and community resources can be found at the Advanced Programs Blackboard Learn site.